sefinek/UFW-AbuseIPDB-Reporter/README.md

 This project was originally written in [Bash](https://github.com/sefinek/UFW-AbuseIPDB-Reporter/tree/bash) but has been rewritten in [Node.js](https://nodejs.org).
 All my integration tools are now written in Node, hence this change.
 If you were using the old version, please [uninstall it](https://github.com/sefinek/UFW-AbuseIPDB-Reporter/tree/node.js?tab=readme-ov-file#%EF%B8%8F-remove-the-old-version) as it will no longer be supported.

-If you like this repository or find it useful, I’d greatly appreciate it if you could give it a star ⭐.
+If you like this repository or find it useful, I'd greatly appreciate it if you could give it a star ⭐.
 Many thanks!
 Also, check this out: [sefinek/Cloudflare-WAF-To-AbuseIPDB](https://github.com/sefinek/Cloudflare-WAF-To-AbuseIPDB)

 > [!IMPORTANT]